Alex313031/thorium/docs/BUILDING.md

 $ fetch --nohooks chromium
 ```

-The `--nohooks` flag is ommitted on other platforms, we just use it on linux to explicitly run the hooks
+The `--nohooks` flag is omitted on other platforms, we just use it on linux to explicitly run the hooks
 later, after installing the prerequisites.
 `fetch` and `repo` are used to download, rebase, and sync all Google repositories, including Chromium, ChromiumOS,
 Android, Fuchsia, Infra, Monorail, GN, etc.